aaryankumar19/internet-login-page/readme.md

 3. **Double-click anywhere on the page – the extension will automatically fill in your credentials and log you in.**
 4. **To update or reset your saved credentials, click the extension icon in the toolbar and use the popup.**

-**⚠️ Note
+---

+⚠️ **Note**
-This is a personal project built for ease login using the 24Online system.
+This is a personal project built for ease login using the LPU's Captive Portal.
 It is not affiliated with or endorsed by Lovely Professional University or the 24Online service.

 Just trying to save a few clicks 🙃**